Mumbai top cop shunted, NIA says other players in Waze episode | Law-Order

-Under flak for 'mishandling' of the bomb scare outside industrialist Mukesh Ambanis house in Mumbai, Maharashtra Government on Wednesday transferred city Police Commissioner Param Bir Singh to the low-key Home Guard.
+Under fire over the handling of the bomb scare outside industrialist Mukesh Ambani's house in Mumbai, Maharashtra Government on Wednesday transferred city Police Commissioner Param Bir Singh to the low-key Home Guard.

-Senior IPS officer Hemant Nagrale, holding additional charge of the state Director General of Police (DGP) post, will be the new Mumbai Police Commissioner, Home Minister Anil Deshmukh said.
+Senior IPS officer Hemant Nagrale, holding additional charge of the state Director General of Police post, will be the new Mumbai Police Commissioner, state Home Minister Anil Deshmukh said.

 Singh's transfer came even as the case of recovery of gelatin sticks near Ambani's residence turned murkier with the National Investigation Agency (NIA) claiming there were ''other players'' who had been allegedly instructing arrested policeman Sachin Waze.